JulianNicholls/prev-Countdown-Node/README.md

 [Github Repo](https://github.com/JulianNicholls/Countdown)

 This version runs [here](http://countdown.reallybigshoe.co.uk).
-You may need to be patient when you first use it because it runs on a free Heroku instance.
+You may need to be patient when you first use it because it runs on a free Heroku instance and so will take up to 30s to start.

 ## To run when developing